 Multimodality and multilingualism of inputs offer various benefits compared to prevalent models.
 The extension of the interface beyond the usual English-only text-to-image applications makes \model~more flexible, expressive, and versatile.

 \textbf{Expressiveness.} Natural language and images both have benefits and limitations in the concepts they can convey.
 When used in combination, however, we are able to draw from the advantages of one and the other, thus eliminating the restrictions of either modality.
 On the one hand, complex objects that should be included can easily be prompted via exemplary images instead of using long, convoluted, and error-prone textual descriptions.
-Natural language is often unclear and ambiguous and may lack words to concisely describe certain concepts.
-For car depicted in Fig.~\ref{fig:expressivness}, for example, \model~faithfully infers the color, make, type, and era of the vehicle and uses that as a reference for image generation.
+Natural language is often unclear and ambiguous and may lack words to describe certain concepts concisely.
+For the car depicted in Fig.~\ref{fig:expressivness}, for example, \model~faithfully infers the vehicle's color, make, type, and era and uses that as a reference for image generation.
 Achieving similar results through textual descriptions alone requires complicated prompt engineering and may be unsuccessful altogether.
 Additionally, some necessary terminology may elude the end user.
-For example, one may not be aware that the type of building in Fig.~\ref{fig:expressivness} may be described as \textit{half-timbered}.
-Users may consequently write sub-optimal textual descriptions but may be circumvented using visual prompts.
+For example, a non-native speaker may not be aware that the type of building in Fig.~\ref{fig:expressivness} can be described as \textit{half-timbered}.
+Users may consequently write sub-optimal textual descriptions which can be circumvented using visual prompts.
 Furthermore, images convey world knowledge that the model does not possess.
-For example, not all existing artworks or paintings are included in the training data and retained by the model (cf. Fig.~\ref{fig:style_transfer}).
-Consequently, using their stylistic characteristics as reference is difficult through text alone.
-However, \model~easily bridges this knowledge gap by facilitating the inclusion of these images in the prompt.
-This even enables the use of individual experiences for reference, such as my car, a sketch that I drew, or a building I saw.
-On the other hand, natural language excels in providing an intuitive interface for abstract concepts and scenarios.
+For example, not all existing artworks or paintings are included in the training data and retained by the model (cf.~Fig.~\ref{fig:style_transfer}).
+Consequently, using their stylistic characteristics as reference is difficult through text alone. \model~easily bridges this knowledge gap by facilitating the inclusion of these images in the prompt.
+This even enables using individual experiences for reference, such as my car, a sketch I drew, or a building I saw.
+On the other hand, natural language provides an intuitive interface for abstract concepts and scenarios.
 For example, the drawing of the car in Fig.~\ref{fig:expressivness} is easily turned into a photorealistic version through textual instruction.
 Consequently, the capabilities of \model~result from combining the expressiveness of images and the abstraction of natural language.
 The inclusion of multiple languages only further increases the model's expressiveness.